- Entertainment and Media

 As the story unwinds, we learn for the first time that Indiana's given name was Henry, and that "Indiana" is simply a nickname.
 River Phoenix was personally selected by Ford to play his younger self.
 The pair had worked together three years earlier in The Mosquito Coast when Phoenix had played Ford's son.
 This movie would be one of Phoenix's last films before dying from a drug overdose four years later.

 Connery was excellent as the studious, occasionally bumbling father who occasionally got in the way, and the film gave him an excellent chance to show off some of his comedic talents and a nice break from playing the suave spy in his 007 films.
+And this will be the only Harrison Ford movie where Connery is a co-star.

 Indiana Jones and the Last Crusade - Trailer